Settings

 You are talking about the Cory Booker speech?
 I don't see any indication that this is an April fool's joke if that's what you're implying.
 Otherwise I don't understand what you mean.

-• Lerc 9 months ago
+• Lerc a year ago

 I am implying when are living in times where you can't tell if something is a joke or not based upon how much sense it makes.